coderavine/sparta/docs/alpha.md

 * `allow_whitespace`: determines if whitespace characters are allowed or not.
 This is an _optional_ parameter and the default value is __false__.

 ## Usage
 There are two different ways in which all __Sparta__ validators can be used.
-See below examples for more explainations:
+See below examples for more explanations:

 ### Example #1:
 You can simply instantiate the `Alpha` validator and pass to it the data that you want to validate.